aio-libs/aiokafka/docs/consumer.rst

     assert msg2 == msg

-There are several instances where manually controlling the consumer's position can be useful.
+There are several use cases where manually controlling the consumer's position can be useful.

-*One case* is for time-sensitive record processing it may make sense for a consumer that falls far enough behind to not attempt to catch up processing all records, but rather just skip to the most recent records.
+*One case* is for **time-sensitive record processing** it may make sense for a consumer that falls far enough behind to not attempt to catch up processing all records, but rather just skip to the most recent records.

-*Another use* case is for a system that maintains **local state**.
+*Another use case* is for a **system that maintains local state**.
 In such a system the consumer will want to initialize its position on start-up to whatever is contained in the local store.
 Likewise if the local state is destroyed (say because the disk is lost) the state may be recreated on a new